Analyzing Walksat on random formulas: Introduction

-The interest in random $k$-SAT stems largely from the \emph{experimental} observation that for certain densities $r$ the random formula $\PHI$ is a challenging algorithmic benchmark~\cite{MitchellSelmanLevesque}.
+Let $\PHI=\PHI_k(n,m)$ be a $k$-CNF on $n$ Boolean variables $x_1,\ldots,x_n$ with $m$ clauses chosen uniformly at random ($k\geq3$).
+The interest in random $k$-SAT stems largely from the \emph{experimental} observation that for certain densities $r$ the random formula $\PHI$ is a challenging algorithmic benchmark~\cite{Cheeseman,MitchellSelmanLevesque}.
 However, \emph{analyzing} algorithms on random formulas is notoriously difficult.
 Indeed, the current rigorous results for random $k$-SAT mostly deal with algorithms that are extremely simple both to state and to analyze, or with algorithms that were specifically designed so as to allow for a rigorous analysis.
 More precisely, the present analysis techniques are essentially confined to simple algorithms that aim to construct a satisfying assignment by determining the value of one variable at a time \emph{for good}, without any backtracking or reassigning variables at a later time.
 By contrast, most `real-life' satisfiability algorithms actually rely substantially on reassigning variables.